omdevteam/om/docs_src/documentation_configuration_file.rst

 .. warning::

-   Please exercise caution when changing the parameters in this group: a wrong choice can severly interfere with data retrieval and extraction.
+   Please exercise caution when changing the values of the parameters in this group: a wrong choice can severely interfere with data retrieval and extraction.

 * **fallback_beam_energy_in_eV (float)** the beam energy *in eV*.
 OnDA uses this